ncase/anxiety/scenes/act3.md

 h2: What, you've got *another* dare for me?

-r: Sure do, babe.
+r: Sure do, cutie.
 See that swimming pool *all* the way down there?

 ```
 publish('hong-next');